 What does recertification cost?

-Recertification costs less than your initial certification: $150 for the recertification exam alone, or $50 if you are also taking the Mobile recertification exam.
-That’s the equivalent of just $10 - $30 per year over your five-year certification period.
-Cost of the Practical Exam is $50. (top of page)
+Recertification costs less than your initial certification: $150 for the Core recertification exam plus one Specialty, and $5 for each additional Specialty.
+That’s the equivalent of just $33 per year over your five-year certification period.
+Cost of the Practical Exam is $60 for the first category, and $10 for each of the other two, if taken at the same time. (top of page)

 How can I apply to take the written recertification examinations?